Automation Workspace v.38 release

 other page such as

-device is now displayed correctly in the In
+the registered device is now displayed correctly in the

-same device by another user, the first execution no longer
+deployed to the same device by another user, the first execution

 After updating to this release, if you assign a production label to an earlier version of an automation that has more than two versions before you export it, the metadata linked to the production version is now exported correctly. |

-duplicate entries that were removed are now displayed
+dependencies, including any duplicate entries that were removed

 Multiple pop up screens to unlock the device are no longer displayed after automation runs even when a macOS based automation is scheduled to repeat execution on an unattended Bot Runner device across various time intervals. |